OUR Schools Programme

 Supporting schools have been travelling with us for the past decade, and in the last three years have visited our programmes in Zambia, Ethiopia and Burkina Faso respectively.
 If you are interested in finding out more about how your school can become involved, or want some more details about our school visit programme, just get in touch.

 Science for Development

 BT Young Scientist Award

-Self Help Africa has been running the ‘Science for Development’ award at the BT Young Scientists event, in collaboration with Irish Aid for the past eight years.
+Self Help Africa has been running the ‘Science for Development’ award at the BT Young Scientists event, in collaboration with Irish Aid for over a decade.

 The prize encourages students across a broad range of science subjects to consider the challenges affecting people in the developing world, and present potential scientific solutions to these issues.